 The bail application of the man accused of murdering LGBTIQ musician Lindo Cele in a suspected hate crime has been postponed to later this month.

-Mvuyisi Nogudam appeared in the Umlazi Magistrate’s Court on Monday.
+Mvuyisi Noguda appeared in the Umlazi Magistrate’s Court on Monday.
 The hearing was also attended by Lindo’s family, friends, political parties and LGBTIQ rights activists.

 Campaigners danced and sang outside the court demanding justice for Lindo and calling for the authorities to refuse to grant the suspect bail.

-According to reports, the bail application was postponed so that investigators can verify Nogudam’s residential address and identify someone that could take him in if he is granted bail.
+According to reports, the bail application was postponed so that investigators can verify Noguda’s residential address and identify someone that could take him in if he is granted bail.

 There are concerns that if he is released he could intimidate potential witnesses.
 Lindo’s aunt and family spokesperson, Nombuso Cele told EWN: “This means in South Africa, in as much as we have constitutional rights, the criminals have more rights than the victims.”